 - Print and export a summary to use in your appraisal

 - Risk factors include: an early menarche, late menopause, delayed childbearing, short menstrual cycles or long duration of menstrual flow.

-- Obstruction to vaginal outflow (eg, hydrocolpos) or defects in the uterus or Fallopian tubes.
+- Obstruction to vaginal outflow eg, hydrocolpos, female genital mutilation or defects in the uterus or Fallopian tubes.

 - Genetic factors: